Volvo S90: S90

 Before its reveal, the first official pictures of the S90 were shown on Wednesday, 2 December 2015.
 The S90 was unveiled to the public in January 2016, at the North American International Auto Show in Detroit, Michigan.
 The S90's design was well received, winning the Production Car Design of the Year award for 2015.

 While not a direct successor to the second-generation S80, the S90 replaces it as the flagship sedan in Volvo's lineup.
 Several trim levels are available, ranging from Momentum to Inscription.
 In July 2016, an optional, cosmetic R-Design package was announced.
-A long wheelbase version was announced and is available in the United States.
+A long wheelbase version was announced for availability in the United States.
+A mild hybrid version was offered in 2020.
+In 2023, Volvo removed conventional engines as an option, meaning mild hybrids are the base engine option in the US.

+In Cambodia, the S90 was previously imported and sold by HGB Auto, primarily in short‑wheelbase form, with only the S90 Inscription available through authorized dealerships.
+In subsequent years, Volvo significantly reduced its presence in the Cambodian market, and as of the mid‑2020s the S90 is no longer officially offered.

 For the 2022 model year in the United Kingdom, the range was limited to the S90 Recharge, a mild-hybrid sedan.
 The S90 Recharge was limited to Plus and Ultimate trim levels with the T8 AWD mild-hybrid engine, a 2.0-litre 455 hp 4-cylinder available with all-wheel-drive only.

-S90L
+S90 Long Wheelbase

-For the model year of 2017, a special stretched version of the S90 was made in China, primarily for that market.
+For the 2017 model year, a long wheelbase version of the S90 was made in China, primarily for that market.
 It is stretched by 12 cm behind the B pillar.
 This initial Chinese variant was not badged as "S90L".

-For the model year of 2018, this long wheelbase S90 was introduced in the United States and Europe (the short wheelbase S90 was then discontinued in the United States, but not in Europe).
+For the 2018 model year onwards, the long wheelbase S90 replaced the standard wheelbase model in the United States.

-In Europe and the Middle East, the short wheelbase version still persists in models from 2018.
+Both wheelbases were offered in Europe and the Middle East from the 2018 model year.

-For the model year of 2023, an interior facelift of the S90 was made in China market.
+For the 2023 model year, an interior facelift of the S90 was made in China market.

 Production

 By mid-2017, the Swedish Torslandaverken Plant no longer produced the S90.
 Production and assembly has mainly moved to the Chinese Daqing plant.
-It also locally assembled (CKD) in Volvo Car Manufacturing Malaysia in Shah Alam, Malaysia and Volvo Trucks Bengaluru plant in India.
+It is also locally assembled (CKD) in Volvo Car Manufacturing Malaysia in Shah Alam, Malaysia and Volvo Trucks Bengaluru plant in India.
+Production ended in late 2024, with 2025 being the last model year.

-Facelift
+First facelift

 In February 2020, the official photos of refreshed S90 were leaked along with the refreshed V90.
 The taillights now have sequential LED indicators & Inscription variants get chrome garnish on the front bumper.